ctrlplusb/easy-peasy/website/docs/docs/api/thunk.md

 });
 ```

-### Dependency injection
+We don't recommend doing the above, and instead encourage you to define a listener [action](/docs/api/action) or [thunk](/docs/api/thunk), which promotes a better separation of concerns.

-In this example we will consume a helper that was injected via the store
+## Dependency injection

-configuration.
+In this example we will use an injected util provided to our store via the store configuration.

 ```javascript
 import { createStore, thunk } from 'easy-peasy';